General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Choices of the cost functions

 In some situations, the energy is restricted and we need to take the energy effort into consideration for the control tasks.
 The cost function can then be chosen as

 It is a conventional cost function for optimal control.
 However in our problem, the parameters to be optimized are $\omega_{k}, k = k_{0}, \cdots, K-1$, of which \eqref{costfunc2} is an implicit function.
-Now the problem suffices to prove that \eqref{costfunc2} is convex over $\omega_{k}$.
+Now it suffices to prove the convexity of \eqref{costfunc2} over $\omega_{k}$.